Chinese character rationalization: Principles

 where the character outside the square brackets are standard characters.
 If conformity to the customs and simplicity are inconsistent, the customs are often followed.
-For example:

-霸[覇] (bà, overlord), 船[chuán, 舩] (boat), 捍[扞] (hàn, defend).
+For example: 霸[覇] (bà, overlord), 船[chuán, 舩] (boat), 捍[扞] (hàn, defend).

 The principle of following the customs and being simple is easy to be accepted by the people and easy to implement.

 In Taiwan, processing of variant characters is mainly based on the original meanings and forms.
 For example:

-For the variant character "笋筍" (sǔn, bamboo shoots), character "筍" in "Shuowen Jiezi" is selected. (following semantic component 竹 (bamboo) and phonetic component 旬 (xún), 从竹旬声).
+For the variant character "笋筍" (sǔn, bamboo shoots), character "筍" in "Shuowen Jiezi" is selected, following semantic component 竹 (bamboo) and phonetic component 旬 (xún).

-Among variants "猫貓” (māo, cat), have selected “貓” (semantic 豸 and phonetic 苗 (miáo).
-The character 豸(zhì) in Oracle Bone inscriptions is like a beast).
+Among variants "猫" and "貓" (māo, cat), have selected "貓" (semantic 豸 and phonetic 苗 (miáo).
+The character 豸 (zhì) in Oracle Bone inscriptions is like a beast.

 The advantage of considering the original meaning and form is to respect the historical tradition and the rationales of character formation.

 Methods

 There are two methods for processing variant characters: selection and splitting.
 The selection method is to select one of the variant characters as the standard character and eliminate the rest.
 For example: